NayanIngale1/E-Commerce-Assigment-DB-design/Readme.md

 ---

 ### Note : This API is not deploy yet.
-So if you want to use it, clone the repository, install node modules by `npm install` and run server side on local terminal you will get home end point as : `http://locahost:5555/`.
+So if you want to use this Schema Design, clone the repository, install node modules by `npm install` and run server side on local terminal you will get home end point as : `http://locahost:5555/`.
 Now you can use the following endpoints

 ---